 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.
 Learn more.

-Its unripened pulp is also used to make more savory dishes in Indonesia, Philippines, Malaysia, Latin America, the Pacific Islands, and the United States.
+Its unripened pulp is also used to make savory dishes in Indonesia, the Philippines, Malaysia, Latin America, the Pacific Islands, and the United States.

 Tamarind extract has been extensively used in ancient medicine as a remedy for snake bites, diabetes, malaria, constipation, and a wide range of chronic conditions.

 Today, it has become more popular across the globe due to its several therapeutic properties, including potent antiseptic and anti-inflammatory properties.

 Yes.
 Tamarind can be fed to dogs.
 In particular, it MIGHT be beneficial to your dog in the following ways:

 1. May boost your dog’s immunity

 Tamarind has high amounts of antioxidants and vitamin C, so giving your dog this fruit may boost his immune system and help him stave off microbial and fungal infections.

 2. May reduce joint pain and inflammation in dogs

 According to this study, Tamarind has Lupeol, which possesses powerful anti-inflammatory and anti-cancer properties.